 All evaluations gathered will be filed along with a cover sheet signed by the director of field education, the site field educator and the student.
-One copy is given to the student and one copy is placed in the registrar's files.
 Upon graduation the student's theological field education file is combined with the registrar's files.